Concurrent Enrollment FAQ

 Students interested in concurrent enrollment must be approved by their local high school.

-Parents of participating students will sign a document requiring repayment of the amount of tuition paid by the high school if the student does not complete the CMC course for any reason without the consent of the principal.
+Parents of participating students will sign a document that may require repayment of the amount of tuition paid by the high school if the student does not complete the CMC course for any reason without the consent of the principal.

-Students interested in concurrent enrollment should contact their high school counselor for more information and to fill out an application form.
+Students interested in concurrent enrollment should contact their high school counselor for more information.

 Students are expected to purchase the appropriate textbook (unless furnished by the high school).
-The purchase process varies according to CMC location.
+Textbooks are available through CMC’s Learning Materials Program.

-- Not all college courses are available at all high school or college locations;
+Not all college courses are available at all high school or college locations; remedial, physical education skills, and some recreation courses are not available for concurrent enrollment (dual enrollment).

 These courses may be taken before, during or after school or during the summer.
-They may be offered at the high school or college.
+They may be offered at the high school, at the college, or online.

-Concurrent enrollment college credit will transfer to any public college or university offering that course with the same prefix and number and must be treated as though taken at the receiving institution.
+Concurrent enrollment (dual enrollment) college credit will transfer to any public college or university offering that course with the same prefix and number and must be treated as though taken at the receiving institution.

 However, upon high school graduation, if students do not attend the same college or university where they earned the concurrent enrollment credit, the application of transfer credit to general education, prerequisite, and degree programs may vary at the receiving institution.